[4 minute read]

 It became more widely reported during the #metoo exposes, and I think it’s a topic which needs airing.
 May wrote a fictionalised piece on the subject, and melody has written about male rape from her PoV.

 I heard shocking accounts of gay men who were traumatised from being groped by predatory women who refused to believe their advances were unwanted.

-If the man accosted is heterosexual, being touched inappropriately by a woman without having encouraged her or given her consent still counts as molestation.
-Primitive sexual responses may be triggered (the male may get ‘hard’) but this does not equate to his consent.
-It does, however, increase his feelings of guilt about the incident.
+If the person accosted is had a penis-bearing body, being touched inappropriately by a woman without having encouraged or given consent still counts as molestation.
+Primitive sexual responses may be triggered (the penis may get ‘hard’) but this does not equate to that person’s consent.
+It does, however, increase that person’s feelings of guilt about the incident.

-The same rules of consent regarding inappropriate touching and sexual advances apply to men as to women, even if society is less used to a woman being predatory.
+The same rules of consent regarding inappropriate touching and sexual advances apply to all genders, even if society is less used to a woman being predatory.